 Financial Modelling Techniques

 Historical Data – Historical data analysis uses a forward-looking process to determine future trends effectively.
-This implementation of this modelling technique requires the following of specific steps.
+This implementation of this modeling technique requires the following specific steps.

 Step 1 – Determine the objective of Modelling.